Keyboard shortcuts

 Legacy DFS Control Cases (DraftKings + FanDuel)

 The 2009-2013 DFS control cases reinforce a related pattern: narrow contest formats and concrete launch timing before broad channel expansion (E46, E49, E50, E51, E90).
+Use these as historical sequencing controls only; they are not direct AI-native channel templates for 2026 execution.

 References: E46 E49 E50 E51 E90